Kamehameha butterfly: Description

-Vanessa tameama is a medium-sized Nymphalid, featuring dark colouration with reddish orange markings.
-Unusual in the genus is the presence of gender dimorphism, via a series of three small spots on the anterior forewing.
+Vanessa tameamea is a medium-sized Nymphalid, featuring dark colouration with reddish orange markings.
+Unusual in the genus is the presence of sexual dimorphism, via a series of three small spots on the anterior forewing.
 These spots are typically white in females, and orange in males.
 Visually, this species appears intermediate between the ladies and admirals.
-The closest morphological relatives are Vanessa indica, and V. samani.
+The closest morphological relatives are Vanessa indica and V. samani.

 The caterpillars feed on the leaves of plants in the family Urticaceae, especially those of māmaki (Pipturus albidus) but also ōpuhe (Urera spp.), ʻākōlea (Boehmeria grandis), olonā (Touchardia latifolia), and maʻoloa (Neraudia spp.).
 Adults eat the sap of koa (Acacia koa) trees.

 Behavior

 Vanessa tameamea typically occurs in the mid to upper canopy during flights, particularly in hotter periods of the day.
 It may descend to the lower canopy to bask in sun, or rarely to visit nectar sources such as Rubus.
 Basking individuals perch on the upper surface of exposed, sunlit leaves of shrubs and trees.
 When dappled light or gaps in the canopy allow, partial basking may also occur during cryptic camouflage behavior, where adults rest on the bark of trees facing downwards.
 Short-term hibernation has been reported, taking place in tight furrows in bark, or on the underside of Acacia koa limbs.
-These behaviors are shared among other related species elsewhere in the world, such as the Red Admiral, and particularly the New Zealand Red Admiral.
+These behaviors are shared among other related species elsewhere in the world, such as the red admirals, and particularly the New Zealand red admiral.
 Adult Kamehameha butterflies are seen throughout all months of the year, but generally peak in spring months.